thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

    2.718, 3.14, .5, .25, etc
   ```

-In JS, these are the same **type** of object, which it calls *Numbers*.
-However, as of ES6, it's possible for JS to distinguish between these types of numbers, using the `Number.isInteger()` function.
+In JS, both integers and floats have the same data type: number.
+You can confirm this using the 'typeof' operator.
+If you want to distinguish between integers and floats, there are a couple of ways to do this.
+The most modern approach, as of ES2015, is to use the `Number.isInteger()` function.

 Examples: